-Dr. Katja Rieck is a research fellow in the project “Iran and Beyond – Breaking the Ground for Sustainable Scholarly Collaboration (IRSSC).
-Performance of Culture, Religion and Body as Strategies of Self-Empowerment in the Islamic Republic of Iran” (funded by the BMBF, project leader: Prof. Dr. Raoul Motika, co-project leader of the research field “Study of Religion” PD.
-Dr. Robert Langer).
-Within the framework of the IRSSC project, Dr. Rieck and Dr. Langer will analyze how local and globally circulating patterns of practice and knowledge have an impact on religiously connotated, motivated or legitimized practices as well as on comparable, but purportedly ‘secular’, not religiously legitimized ‘cultural’ practices, e.g. in the field of charity that have emerged in recent years (through modification, re-reactualization, reinvention).
+Dr. Katja Rieck is project lead in the BMBF-funded initiative “Iran and Beyond – Breaking the Ground for Sustainable Scholarly Collaboration (IRSSC).
+Performance of Culture, Religion and Body as Strategies of Self-Empowerment in the Islamic Republic of Iran” .
+Within the framework of the IRSSC project, Dr. Rieck will analyze how local and globally circulating patterns of practice and knowledge have an impact on religiously connotated, motivated or legitimized practices as well as on comparable, but purportedly ‘secular’, not religiously legitimized ‘cultural’ practices, e.g. in the field of charity that have emerged in recent years (through modification, re-reactualization, reinvention).

 Politics and civil society in the MENA region in the context of neoliberal reforms